 Success criteria deserve more attention than they typically receive.
 Many students write success criteria that are essentially descriptions of the product: "My website will have five pages and a contact form."
 This is not a success criterion; it is a specification.
 A success criterion answers the question "how will I know if this is good?"
 For the website example: "A reader with no prior knowledge of this topic will be able to explain the three main arguments after reading the site."
 That is a standard you can evaluate against.
 Teach students the difference between specification and evaluation criteria before they start planning.

 Criterion B also assesses self-management, specifically whether the student adjusted their plan when things did not go as expected.
 Supervisors who check in fortnightly and ask "what has changed since last time?
 What did you need to adjust?" give students the language and the evidence to write about self-management genuinely.
-Students who never adjusted their plan have either had a frictionless project (unlikely) or never noticed when they deviated from it (common).
+Students who never adjusted their plan have either had a smooth project (unlikely) or never noticed when they deviated from it (common).
 Metacognitive awareness of one's own planning process is precisely what Criterion B rewards.

 Criterion C: Taking Action and Demonstrating Thinking